Tame symmetric algebras of period four with small Gabriel quivers: Algebras of generalized quaternion type

 We mention the following classification, which summarizes the results of \cite[Main Theorem]{AGQT} and \cite[Main Theorem]{EHS3}.
 This shows that WSA's exhaust almost all TSP4 algebras with biregular Gabriel quiver.
 The remaining algebras form two exotic families of TSP4 algebras, the so called {\it higher tetrahedral algebras} \cite{HTA} and {\it higher spherical algebras} \cite{HSA}, which are not WSA's but their Gabriel quivers are the same as Gabriel quivers of WSA's.

 \begin{thm} Let $\La$ be a TSP4 (equivalently, GQT) algebra, whose Gabriel quiver has at least three vertices.
-Then the following conditions hold. \begin{enumerate} \item[(1)] If $Q_\La$ is $2$-regular, then $\La$ is isomorphic to a WSA (different from the exceptional algebras) or to a higher tetrahedral algebra. \item[(2)] If $Q_\La$ is biregular, but not $2$-regular, then $\La$ is isomorphic to a (non-exceptional) WSA or to a higher spherical algebra. \end{enumerate} \end{thm}
+Then the following conditions hold. \begin{enumerate} \item[(1)] If $Q_\La$ is $2$-regular, then $\La$ is isomorphic to a (non-exceptional) WSA or to a higher tetrahedral algebra. \item[(2)] If $Q_\La$ is biregular, but not $2$-regular, then $\La$ is isomorphic to a (non-exceptional) WSA or to a higher spherical algebra. \end{enumerate} \end{thm}

 Note that in the first case, the quiver $Q_\La$ is a triangulation quiver without virtual arrows, and in the second, it contains at least one virtual arrow.
+Moreover, the exotic families consist of algebras with $n=6$ vertices, so these will not appear in this paper.

 Let $\La=KQ/I$ be a weighted surface algebra, and assume $Q$ has virtual arrows.
-If $i$ is a $1$-vertex in $Q_\La$ lying in a block of type $V_2$, then the mutation $\mu_i(\La)$ is the so called {\it virtual mutation of} $\La$ (VM).
+If $i$ is a $1$-vertex in $Q_\La$ lying in a block of type $V_2$, then the mutation $\mu_i(\La)$ is the so called {\it virtual mutation of} $\La$ (VM, for short).
 The Gabriel quiver of the virtual mutation $\mu_i(\La)$ is obtained from $Q_\La$ by replacing a block of type $V_2$ containing $i$, by a block of type IV (see the Introduction).

-Virtual mutations of weighted surface algebras were introduced and studied in \cite{VM}, where we considered the general case, allowing several mutations at vertices in different blocks of type $V_2$.
+Virtual mutations of weighted surface algebras were introduced and studied in \cite{VM} (including presentation details), where we considered the general case, allowing several mutations at vertices in different blocks of type $V_2$.
 It has been proven that virtual mutations are given by quivers and relations similar to weighted surface algebra.
-Namely, every virtual mutation $A$ has the form $A=KQ/I$, where $Q$ is a glueing a finite number of blocks of types I-IV, and $I$ is generated by two types of relations, very similar to (Q) and (Z).
+Namely, every virtual mutation $A$ has the form $A=KQ/I$, where $Q$ is a glueing of a finite number of blocks of types I-IV, and $I$ is generated by two types of relations, analogous to (Q) and (Z).
 In case of virtual mutations, we also have two permutations $f$ and $g=\bar{f}$, but defined for `most' of the arrows (remaining arrows appear in additional zero relations in blocks of type IV).
 For technical details we refer to \cite[see Section 4]{VM}.

 Similarily as for WSA's, in case of virtual mutations we can have virtual arrows in $Q$, which are not in the Gabriel quiver.
 Namely, if $\La=KQ/I$ is a virtual mutation, then we can have virtual arrows of two types (loops and $2$-cycles) as for WSA, and two other types of virtual arrows forming (dotted) $2$-cycles contained in one of the following blocks of $Q$.